One Brickell City Centre

-One Brickell Centre is a proposed 80 story, 1,040 ft (317 m) office skyscraper in the city of Miami, Florida.
+One Brickell City Centre is a cancelled 80 story, 1,040 ft (317 m) office skyscraper in the city of Miami, Florida.
 The tower would be part of the existing nine-acre Brickell City Centre development.
-If built, One Brickell City Centre would be the tallest building in Miami and the Southeastern United States, surpassing the Bank of America Plaza in Atlanta.
-It would also surpass the height of the not yet constructed One Bayfront Plaza, which is approved at 1,010 ft (308 m) tall.
-Construction on the building is slated to begin in 2023.
+If It had been built, One Brickell City Centre would have been the tallest building in Miami and the Southeastern United States, surpassing the Bank of America Plaza in Atlanta.
+It would have also surpassed the height of the not yet constructed One Bayfront Plaza, which is approved at 1,010 ft (308 m) tall.
+Demolition on the existing structure is still underway as of January 2024.

 History

 In 2013, it was reported that if built the project would not be completed until at least 2018 and will cost roughly $1 billion U.S.D. to build.
 The building was originally proposed at 1102 ft, but was later reduced to 1040 ft, and may be reduced further due to a Notice of Presumed Hazard letter from the FAA.

 The FAA has finally approved the 80-story height of One Brickell City Centre, which is now set to become one of the tallest buildings in the country.

 In January 2015 the FAA announced that they would try to block the project unless they cut the height to 475 ft, though this was never finalized.
 June 24, 2015 federal officials determined a height of 1,040 feet above ground level, or 1,049 feet above sea level wouldn't pose a hazard to air navigation, and the project would legally be allowed to continue.

 The plans were for a mixed use building with 67000 sqft of retail, 677000 sqft of Class A office space, 256 condominiums, and 120 hotel rooms.
 It is part of the mixed-use nine-acre Brickell City Centre development.
 The tower would also include a lounge on the 80th floor and a restaurant on the 79th floor.

-The tower was redesigned in 2022 to be all office space with construction on the building slated to begin in 2023.
+The tower was redesigned in 2022 to be all office space.
+In 2023, demolition permits for the existing building were granted, and in January 2024, demolition is still underway.
+In March 2024, the building's developers have yet to secure an anchor tenant.

 Design

-It would be on Brickell Avenue adjacent to SW Eighth Street, and connected to the modified Eighth Street Metromover station as part of the first phase of Brickell City Centre.
+It would have been on Brickell Avenue adjacent to SW Eighth Street, and connected to the modified Eighth Street Metromover station as part of the first phase of Brickell City Centre.
 The 2022 redesign is for an all-office tower with 1.6 million square feet (148,600 m2) of space.